RonStrauss/download-yt-react-vite-ts-node/README.md

 # youtube downloader

-Simple React front, with a search input and masonry grid.
+Simple [React](https://reactjs.org/) front, with a search input and masonry grid.

-Type in the name of the video would like to download, click the right image, and watch the server download it :)
+Type in the name of the video you would like to download, click the image, and watch the server download it :)

 ## how to run